garyluoex/gary_ml_ops_data_engineer_hw/pipeline/README.md

 2. And since there is no gurantee when a run is complete, we always process all the sensor data belonging to a run regardless of when the sensor data is ingested even if there is only one new sensor data record ingested.
 3. Each task is implemented with idempotentency in mind, so that reprocessing is supported and will not cause duplicate data.
 4. Most columns (except `run_uuid` and `time`) allow null values and it is up to the person implementing features to determine what the beahvior of the feature should be when its dependent column's value is null.
+5. Airflow provides powerful UI for interacting with pipeline runs making maintaining a pipeline structured and simple.
+6. Deltalake tables provides same scalaibility and query performance as parquet through skipping files and columns.
+But in addition adds covenient transaction like capability to write only a portion of the table.

 # Future Work
 1. When doing backfill/reprocessing, a run could get reprocessed multiple times unmecessarily since a run's records can belong to multiple data intervals.
 2. Currently the `feature_pipeline` will not wait for `preprocess_pipeline` to complete before proceeeding.
 This can be solved in production with concurrent processing support.
 3. Only manual testing and validation has been done, need to investigate [deltalake table constraint feature ](https://delta-io.github.io/delta-rs/usage/constraints/) and airflow unit test capability.
+4. The total distance metric in run statistics table currently shows `0` even when big parts of distance metric is null.
+Will need a better strategy to make it clear that it is invalid instead of `0`.